 Healthy Schools BC

-This key initiative of the Healthy Families BC strategy supports health, education, students, and community partners to work together to effectively create healthier schools using a comprehensive school health approach.
-Strengthened health-education-community partnerships, meaningful student engagement, coordination of existing school-based healthy living programs, and new tools and resources combine to support improvements in students’ health and learning.
-The initiative involves a partnership between the ministries of Health and Education, the Directorate of Agencies for School Health BC (DASH BC), health authorities, education partners, and other key stakeholders.
+Healthy Schools BC supports health, education, students and community partners to create healthier schools.
+Meaningful student engagement, co-ordination of existing school-based healthy living programs, and new tools and resources work to support improvements in students’ health and learning.
+The program is a partnership between the ministries of Health and Education, the Directorate of Agencies for School Health BC (DASH BC), health authorities, education partners and others.

 BC School Fruit and Vegetable Nutritional Program

 Provides fresh, B.C. grown fruits and vegetables to students in over 1,400 public and First Nations schools.

 Daily Physical Activity

 All students from K to 12 are required to participate in regular physical activities that help develop endurance, strength and flexibility.